ljw1004/csharpspec/csharp/expressions.md

 ```
 if the normal processing of the invocation finds no applicable methods, an attempt is made to process the construct as an extension method invocation.
 If *expr* or any of the *args* has compile-time type `dynamic`, extension methods will not apply.

-The objective is to find the best *type-name* `C`, so that the corresponding static method invocation can take place:
+The objective is to find the best *type_name* `C`, so that the corresponding static method invocation can take place:
 ```csharp
 C . identifier ( expr )